seedcase-project/template-data-package/README.md

 -   Use [Seedcase Sprout](https://sprout.seedcase-project.org/) to
     create and modify the data package.
 -   Licensed under the open data license TODO.
-This is added by default, but you can delete it if it isn't what you want or can use.
+This is added by default, but you can delete or modify it if it isn't what you want or can use.
 -   Build management with [justfile](https://just.systems/man/en/).
 -   Check typos with [typos](https://github.com/crate-ci/typos).
 -   Code formatting and linting with